Methods for calculating Fever and Cough Incidence

 How often do you update these figures?

 A weekly interim report is uploaded to the FluTracking website every Tuesday and these figures are updated every Thursday.
 On Tuesday, we report on data received up until 9:00 AM (Local Sydney time) from the time the survey was sent on the Monday morning.
-On Thursday, we report on data received up until 9:00 AM (AEST) from the time the survey was sent on the Monday morning.
+On Thursday, we report on data received up until 9:00 AM (Local Sydney time) from the time the survey was sent on the Monday morning.

 Why do you exclude the first survey week of data for each reporting year?